 - Change/Amendment Process.
 Any change of name; including doing business as (d/b/a) names, a change of the address of the Approved Facility (this does not include the mailing address), or change of Repair Station number; requires the EASA certificate to be re-issued and should be processed as described below.
 (Evidence of need is not required for this section.) - 1.
-Applicant Actions. - 1.1 The Repair Station must complete EASA Form 16. - 1.2 The corresponding amendments to the EASA Supplement must be made. - 1.3 EASA Form 16 and the amendments to the EASA Supplement shall be sent to the supervising certificate-holding office (CHO) at the same time the FAA application for amendment to the FAA 14 CFR part 145 certificate is made. - immediately inform EASA within 3 business days of the proposed change to EASA via e-mail: foreign145@easa.europa.eu.
+Applicant Actions. - 1.1 The Repair Station must complete EASA Form 16. - 1.2 The corresponding amendments to the EASA Supplement must be made. - 1.3 EASA Form 16 and the amendments to the EASA Supplement shall be sent to the supervising certificate-holding office (CHO) at the same time the FAA application for amendment to the FAA 14 CFR part 145 certificate is made. - 2.
+FAA Actions.
+If any changes are proposed to the current certificate, the FAA will immediately inform EASA within 3 business days of the proposed change to EASA via e-mail: foreign145@easa.europa.eu.
 The FAA ASI will accept the EASA Supplement that has been amended to reflect the change(s) to the Repair Station details.
 Following the satisfactory outcome of any required audit by the FAA, the FAA shall recommend acceptance of the changes to the EASA Part-145 approval.
 The following documents will be forwarded to the EASA Continuing Airworthiness Manager within 10 business days after the issuance of the FAA certificate and associated OpSpecs.
 The assigned ASI must forward the completed package to EASA via e-mail at: foreign145@easa.europa.eu - 2.1 Completed EASA Form 9.